 In 2018, we are going to take this one step farther by expanding our impact beyond traditional small business programs and developing the capacity to achieve systemic change.
 Low-income entrepreneurs continue to face unique challenges, and thanks to other visionary leaders like The People’s Institute Northwest, NALCAB, the Association for Enterprise Opportunity, the GSBA, and Stand for Your Mission, we have learned that we can work to address these challenges together.

-That’s why we are proud to announce that Ventures is expanding to include the vital service of public policy advocacy to our suite of services for the community.
-Our goal is to drive systemic change by lobbying government agencies and lawmakers to create public policies that are conducive to small business growth in our region.
-We will work to get issues that relate to small and micro businesses “on the table” for policy-makers.
-Issues like this one:
+That is why Ventures is expanding to include the vital service of public policy advocacy to our suite of services for the community.
+Our goal is to drive systemic change by educating our community, developing a set of policy priorities, and lobbying government agencies and lawmakers to support public policies that help low-income entrepreneurs thrive.

 Microbusinesses, especially those started by individuals with low incomes, face an uphill climb on the road to small business ownership.
 Costs such as health permits, B&O taxes, and other minor investments that might seem insignificant to corporations force our clients to make tough choices in their personal lives.
 And our business owners are often cobbling together income from several sources including hourly-wage jobs, government programs, and other sources.

 Did you know, for example, that it currently costs an aspiring food truck owner $1,070 to get an operating license from King County Public Health and an additional $380 for a one-day vending license each time they want to park on the street and sell products?
 For members of the Ventures community, who earn an average of $23,000 per year and often do not have the credit or collateral for big start-up loans, these costs are huge barriers to opening food businesses.